 And the point is, to live everything.
 Live the questions now.
 Perhaps you will then gradually, without noticing it, live along some distant day into the answer.”
 Rainer Maria Rilke

-It led me to Rilke’s classic book Letters to a Young Poet and his much-loved quote as the source of this timeless advice.
+It led me to Rilke’s classic book, Letters to a Young Poet, and his much-loved quote as the source of this timeless advice.

-Leaning In to Not Knowing
+Lean in to Not Knowing

 It was just the nudge I needed to let go of the search and surrender to the reality I was facing at the time.